bbzhu-jy16/MaskDis/README.md

           │      .
     │      .

-### Train the adapted model and evaluate Intra-LPIPS
+#### Train the adapted model and evaluate Intra-LPIPS

-# Checkpoints and samples are saved in checkpoints/exp_name and samples/exp_name automatically.
+1.Checkpoints and samples are saved in checkpoints/exp_name and samples/exp_name automatically.
-# We implement codes to evaluate Intra-LPIPS with fixed input noise vectors and print results in training process.
+2.We implement codes to evaluate Intra-LPIPS with fixed input noise vectors and print results in training process.
-# The noise vectors used for our experiments are provided in "test_noise.pt".
+3.The noise vectors used for our experiments are provided in "test_noise.pt".

 CUDA_VISIBLE_DEVICES='0' python train.py --ckpt path/to/source/model --data_path path/to/datasets  --exp <exp_name> --dataset <dataset_name>

 ### FID evaluation

-# We follow prior works to use pytorch-fid for FID evaluation (carried out for abundant datasets).
+We follow prior works to use pytorch-fid for FID evaluation (carried out for abundant datasets).

-# Install pytorch-fid through pip first:
+#### Install pytorch-fid through pip first:

 pip install pytorch-fid==0.1.1

-# Generate fake images for FID evaluation:
+#### Generate fake images for FID evaluation:

 CUDA_VISIBLE_DEVICES='0' python generate.py --ckpt_target /path/to/model/ --imsave_path /path/to/fake/images

-# Calculate FID
+#### Calculate FID

 CUDA_VISIBLE_DEVICES='0' python -m pytorch_fid /path/to/real/images /path/to/fake/images

-## References
+#### References

 [1] Karras, T.; Laine, S.; Aittala, M.; Hellsten, J.; Lehtinen, J.; and Aila, T. 2020b.
 Analyzing and improving the image quality of stylegan.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 8110–8119.